adarsh/manifesto/README.md

   It's not impossible to do by yourself, but it won't come out as well and certainly won't be as much fun.
 * The best project management tools, in order, are Trello, Stickie Notes, and Nothing.
-If you need more than this, you are likely overplanning into the future or too far down in the implementation details, or both.
+If you need more than this, you are likely planning too far ahead into the future or too far down in the implementation details, or both.
 * Every Monday Morning, have a Planning Meeting.
 The purpose is to list all the user stories worth working on that week and prioritize them.
 That's it.
 * Every user story should be validated somehow with actual or potential users.